Vyral/base-template/_posts/2023-03-22-homeowners-need-to-fill-out-this-crucial-exemption.md

 {% include excerpt.html %}

-Do you know there’s an easy way to save money on your property taxes this year?
-I'm here today to talk to you about the residential tax exemption that can save you a lot of money.
+Did you know there's an easy way to save money on your property taxes this year?
+I'm here today to tell you about the residential tax exemption that can save you a lot of money.
 If you're not aware of this or if you're getting ready to buy a home, pay attention!

-When you purchase a home and plan to occupy it as your full-time residence, you need to fill out a form called the residential tax exemption. **Otherwise, the county might tax you as an investor or a second homeowner, which can increase your taxes by 40%.** To avoid this, follow these simple steps: go to the Washington County Assessor page and click on the "Residential Exemption" application.
-Then, check the box that says "I am an owner-occupant."
+When you purchase a home and plan to occupy it as your full-time residence, you must fill out a residential tax exemption form.
+Otherwise, the County might tax you as an investor or a second homeowner, increasing your taxes by 40%.&nbsp;

-Owning real estate has many benefits, and I can tell you more about that another time.
-For now, remember to fill out the residential tax exemption form correctly.
-Meanwhile, don’t hesitate to call or email me with any questions.
-I am always here to help.
+To avoid this, follow these simple steps:

+1. Go to the Washington County Assessor page, [Residential Exemption](https://www.washco.utah.gov/departments/assessor/residential-exemption/) section
+2. Follow the prompts to complete the process

+If you have questions about the process, feel free to reach out to us!
+Also, if you think your property has been "overvalued" by the County, we can discuss a possible resolution for that, as well.